-COURSE OFFERINGS IN BIOLOGICAL SCIENCE
+COURSE OFFERINGS IN BIOLOGY

 - 102. GENERAL BIOLOGY (4).
 Representative topics in modern biology, emphasizing the present state of knowledge and the major means whereby this knowledge is being expanded.
 Three hours of lecture and three hours of laboratory per week.
-F (d/e), W (d/e), S (d/e) - 110.
+F (d/e), W (d/e), S (d/e). - 110.
 PRINCIPLES OF BIOLOGY (4).
-Introduction to the basic biological concepts; structure, organization, function, and interaction at the molecular, cellular, and tissue level.
-Three hours of lecture and three hours of laboratory per week.
+Introduction to the basic biological concepts: structure, organization, function, and interaction at the molecular, cellular, and tissue level.
+Four hours of lecture per week.
 Prerequisite: Chemistry 112 or concurrent enrollment in Chemistry 112.
-F (d/e), W (d), S (d) - 112.
+F (d/e), W (d), S (d). - 112.
 PRINCIPLES OF BIOLOGY (4).
 Biology of monerans, protistans, and plants including structure, function, and evolutionary relationships.
 Principles of ecology are introduced.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Biological Science 110 and Chemistry 114 or concurrent enrollment in Chemistry 114.
-F (d), W (d/e), S (d)

-- 114. PRINCIPLES OF BIOLOGY (4).
-Animal biology with emphasis on the relationship of structure and function in invertebrates and vertebrates.
+Prerequisites: Biology 110 and Chemistry 114 or concurrent enrollment in Chemistry 114.
+F (d), W (d/e), S (d). - 114.
+PRINCIPLES OF BIOLOGY (4).
+Animal biology with emphasis on the relationship of structure and function in invertebrates and vertebates.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Biological Science 110 and Chemistry 114 or concurrent enrollment in Chemistry 114, - 120.
-FUNDAMENTALS OF MICROBIOLOGY (4).
-The nature and activities of microorganisms; their effects on the environment and human affairs.
-Microbiological laboratory techniques.
-Three hours of lecture and three hours of laboratory per week.
-Prerequisite: Biological Science 110 or 102 and one course in General Chemistry.
-Not open for credit toward the Biological Science major or to students with credit in Biological Science 324. - 150.
+Prerequisite: Biology 110 and Chemistry 114 or concurrent enrollment in Chemistry 114. - 150.
 ELEMENTS OF HUMAN ANATOMY AND PHYSIOLOGY (4).
 Basic principles of anatomical structure and physiological processes of human organ systems.
 Four hours of lecture per week.
-Prerequisite: Biological Science 102 or equivalent.
-Not open for credit toward the Biological Science major.
-Same as Biological Science 256. - 151.
+Prerequisite: Biology 102 or equivalent.
+Not open credit toward the Biology major.
+Same as Biology 256. - 151.
 ELEMENTS OF HUMAN ANATOMY AND PHYSIOLOGY LABORATORY (2).
 Laboratory work and demonstrations in the anatomical structure and processes occurring in man.
 Six hours of laboratory per week.
-Prerequisite: Biological Science 150/256 or concurrent enrollment in Biological Science 150/256.
-Not open for credit toward the Biological Science major.
+Prerequisite: Biology 150/256 or concurrent enrollment in Biology 150/256.
+Not open for credit toward the Biology major.

-Biology seniors see also 400-level course listings in graduate section.
+Biology seniors see also 400-level course listings in the graduate section.
 A limited number of 400-level course units may be applied toward the baccalaureate degree.
-Consult Academic Regulations section of this catalog or see Registrar for details
+Consult Academic Regulations section of the catalog or see Registrar for details.